Sword Scabbard Declaration: World War II

-Following the Soviet attack on Finland of 25 June 1941, Finland was again at war with its eastern neighbour.
+Following the Finnish invasion of the Soviet Union on 25 June 1941, Finland was again at war with its eastern neighbour.
 On 10 July 1941, Mannerheim referred to his 1918 declaration in his "Order of the Day" speech to his troops: "...
 [I]n 1918 during the War of Liberation I stated to the Finnish and Viena Karelians, that I would not set my sword to the scabbard before Finland and East Karelia would be free."
 (Vapaussodassa vuonna 1918 lausuin Suomen ja Vienan karjalaisille, etten tulisi panemaan miekkaani tuppeen ennen kuin Suomi ja Itä-Karjala olisivat vapaat.)
 This Order of the Day signified the beginning of an offensive, which would result in a three-year-long occupation of Eastern Karelia.

 Diplomatic consequences

 Immediately after the Axis invasion, Finland officially declared itself neutral in relation to the conflict.
 However, German minelayers, which had been hiding in the Finnish archipelago, laid two large minefields across the Gulf of Finland.
 Later the same night, German bombers flew along the Gulf of Finland to Leningrad and mined its harbor and the river Neva.
 On the return trip, these bombers landed on the Utti airfield for refueling.
-After three days, early on the morning of 25 June, a Soviet preemptive air-attack was unleashed on towns, airfields and industrial centers in Finland.
+After three days, early on the morning of 25 June, preemptive Soviet air raids were launched on Finnish towns, airfields and industrial centers.
 The country was at war with its larger neighbor once again.
-This war, called the Continuation War by Finland, began at first as a defensive war, but with his nearly immediate restatement of his Sword Scabbard Declaration, Mannerheim lost the possibility to brand it a defensive war, or even as a war of revanchism to regain the territory lost in the Winter War, where one-eighth of the Finnish populace lived.
+This Continuation War was initially defensive for Finland, but with his nearly immediate restatement of his Sword Scabbard Declaration, Mannerheim lost the possibility to brand it a defensive war, or even as a war of revanchism to regain the territory lost in the Winter War, where one-eighth of the Finnish populace lived.
 Gradually, the Continuation War became, in the eyes of some, a war of conquest, to capture land that had not historically belonged to Finland.